Visit our Events page to view materials presented at our outreach events.

 Electricity is generated at power plants, wind or solar facilities and other generation sites before it is delivered across a complex, interconnected system of power lines and substations to electric customers and cooperative members.
 Think of transmission lines as the interstates, or the super highways of the electric system.
 Transmission lines carry large amounts of high-voltage electricity from generation sites to substations, where it is “stepped down” to lower voltages so it can be delivered across the electric distribution system, and can be safely used at homes, farms and businesses.

-The Northland Reliability Project is one of 18 regional transmission projects approved by MISO, the region’s grid operator, in the summer of 2022.
-Because the entire region benefits from the Northland Reliability Project, the cost is spread across all of the utilities who are members of MISO in the region.
-The Northland Reliability Project’s estimated overall cost is approximately $970 million and ultimately, everyone who uses electricity in the MISO region will pay a share through their electric bills as costs flow through to electric utility customers and electric cooperative members.
+The project is estimated to cost between $970 million and $1.3 billion.
+Because the entire region benefits from the Northland Reliability Project, the cost is spread across all of the utilities who are members of MISO, the region’s grid operator.
+Ultimately, everyone who uses electricity in the MISO region will pay a share through their electric bills as costs flow through to electric utility customers and electric cooperative members.
 While there is cost associated with new transmission, transmission makes up a small portion of electric bills and the value of this project is high.
 The project is one of many that will ensure reliability in our region as our generation resources evolve.
-MISO estimates the benefit of bringing on more low-cost renewable energy, along with other benefits, outweighs the cost of these projects by two to four times.
+MISO, our region’s grid operator, estimates the benefit of bringing on more low-cost renewable energy, along with other benefits, outweighs the cost of these projects by two to four times.